jegun19/try-me/README.md

 4. Upload your training data file in CSV format using the provided interface.
 5. Modify the feature values using the input fields accordingly.
 Or better, use the `Copy Value` button!
 6. Use the generated JSON object with your machine learning model for making predictions.
+7. For detailed usage and walkthrough, please refer to the [Wiki](https://github.com/jegun19/try-me/wiki) section of this repo.

 ### License